sfoa6558/JsonPlaceHolder/README.md

      b.
 I could pass in a negative integer for userId ex. -10 with no error message

      c.
-I could pass in string user id which was then turned into a 0 with no error message.
+I could pass in string user id which was then turned into a 0 with no error message when I checked the response.

      d.
 I could pass in an invalid email format, c_jung.yahoo in Create_A_Json_Post_With_Comments.